 ‘ABC, anything but Chardonnay.’
-As a former wine sommolier, I heard this phrase a lot!
+As a former wine sommelier, I heard this phrase a lot!
 To a certain degree, I agree that you should drink whatever style of wine you like best.
 When it comes to food pairings, however, I find those who discount Chardonnay due to its mass appeal might miss out on some enchanting combinations.

 Oaky and ‘Buttery’ Chardonnay

 Chardonnay has a variety of styles, from heavily oaked and toasty, to steel barrel fermented and flinty.
 With an oaked chardonnay, the flavours tend to be round and full, and silky, and the nose is full of vanilla and fruit.
 People tend to equate this chardonnay as buttery, as a bit of butter on your tongue has the same round and silky characteristics.
 This buttery nature is influenced by malolactic fermentation often used in the wine making process.

 Various shellfish, such as lobster, shrimp and scallops, are a fantastic partner for this style of Chardonnay as these foods are not overly bold or strong, and the buttery nature of the Chardonnay enhances the subtle personalities of the shellfish allowing them to become vibrant and lush.
 If the shellfish is in a rich cream or butter sauce, the Chardonnay only drawing out the lively flavours even further.

 With oak, comes a nutty richness, and a rich Chardonnay is the perfect accompaniment to rich flavoured (like beans/risotto) or rich textured foods (like avocado/ squash/scalloped potatoes).
 This style of Chardonnay is also excellent with Butter Chicken, where the weight of the wine matches that of the dish.
 Meanwhile, the acidity in the Chardonnay has no issue cutting through the creamy, rich and buttery sauce, allowing your tastebuds to focus on the slow-cooked chicken.

 I find the oakier a chardonnay, the toastier the wine becomes.
 When veering into this territory, it’s best to play the Chardonnay to cooking methods that mirror the burnt woody flavours the of the oak.
 Any grilled or smoked vegetables or plank roasted white fish would be delicious in this situation.